Departure from our pilgrim hostel, the Gasthof Post in Frankenmarkt. To our surprise and great joy we received visits from friends.

 In Zagling, a blue-painted inn awaits us ...

-In Zagling we ask whether the Way of St. James is really in the
+In Zagling we ask a farmer, whether the Way of St. James continues really in the

 Way between Zagling and Winkl.
 There we are having a short break on a bench.